-- 1) The three core curriculum courses: - SPAN 303: Communicating Across Cultures in the Spanish-speaking World SPAN 307: Reading and Writing Culture - SPAN 308: Introduction to Literature - At least two additional courses in Cultures and Identities taken from courses numbered SPAN 320-339 - 3) At least two additional courses in Texts and Con(texts) taken from the courses numbered SPAN 340-369 - 4) Three additional Hispanic Studies elective courses above SPAN 201.
-One of these can be a cross-listed SPAN/LC course.
+- 1) SPAN 203: Spanish as a World Language - 2) SPAN 307: Reading and Writing Culture - 3) At least two additional courses in Cultures and Identities taken from courses numbered SPAN 320-339 - 4) At least two additional courses in Texts and Con(texts) taken from the courses numbered SPAN 340-369 - 5) Four additional Hispanic Studies elective courses above SPAN 201.
+Two of these can be a cross-listed SPAN/LC course or an LC class with a focus on Spain, Latin America, and/or Latinx in the US.